Chapter Eleven

 openSUSE also uses the .rpm format and is therefore often grouped with the Red Hat family for convenience, but its lineage is independent: SUSE was founded in Germany in 1994, originally based on Slackware, and has always evolved alongside Red Hat rather than from it.
 Its high-level front end is zypper.

 These three traditions cover more than 90% of Linux installations.
-A few distributions — Arch, Alpine, Gentoo, Void — use their own formats, which are worth knowing but rarer in production.
+A few distributions, such as Arch, Alpine, Gentoo, and Void, use their own formats, which are worth knowing but rarer in production.

 apt: The Debian Way